SF2935 Modern Methods of Statistical Learning 7.5 credits

 This course presents an overview of the most important methods of the modern theory of statistical learning.
 Topics covered include supervised learning with a focus on classification methods, support vector machines, artificial neural networks, decision trees, boosting, bagging and methods of unsupervised learning with focus on K-means clustering and nearest neighbours.
 This course focuses primarily on the practical aspects of statistical learning.
 Computer-aided project work with a variety of datasets forms the essential learning activity.

-To receive the highest grade, the student should in addition be able to do the following:
+To pass the course the student shall be able to

 Literature and preparations

 - Completed basic course in probability theory and mathematical statistics (SF1918, SF1922 or equivalent).

 Numerical methods (SF1544, SF1545 or similar), differential equations (SF1633, SF1683 or similar), probability and statistics (SF2940 or similar), regression analysis (SF2930 or similar).

 If the course is discontinued, students may request to be examined during the following two academic years.